zhuhaodavid/quante/readme.md

 Parts of this package (quante/linalg/krylov/) are based on the Julia package KrylovKit.jl, which is licensed under the MIT License.
 The original license is included in quante/linalg/krylov/LICENSE.KrylovKit

+This project uses the QuSpin library, which is licensed under the BSD 3-Clause License.
+The license file can be found at quante/bridge/quspin_utils/quspin_extension_wrap/LICENSE.rst